R3volv360/Java101/lessons/01_hello_world/hello_world.md

     + When you run `java HelloWorld`, you're running the `java` program which opens the `HelloWorld.class` file and looks for the `main` method.
     + Whatever is in the main method is executed, aka run.
 - What is `public` or `static` or `void` or `String[] args`!?
-    + Find out next lesson!
+    + Find out soon!
-- `System.out.println("Hello, world!");` ?
-    + This is our first and only instruction
-    + `System.out.println` will print to the console the arguments given.
-In this case, the argument given is "Hello, world!"
-- What does `javac` do?
+- What does `javac` actually do?
     + This compiles the human readable `.java` file to a machine readable `.class` file.
-    + Human readable means a human can read it (duh)
+    + Human readable means a human can read it (should've seen that one coming)
     + If you open the `.class` file, you'll just see what's called byte code, a bunch of 4 character strings.
-    + It's not important to know about byte code now, but remember that your `.class` file is what is executed, not `.java`
+    + It's not important to know about byte code now, but remember that your `.class` file is what is executed, not the `.java` file
     + So to make a `.class`, we need to run `javac TheJavaFile.java` which makes a `.class` file in the same location
     + If you make changes to the `.java` file, you must *recompile* the `.class` file (i.e. run `javac HelloWorld.java`)
     + **Try it now!** Change "world" to your name.
 Recompile the code and run `java HelloWorld`.
+What happens?